vd-wro/VD26/README.md

 * [**11.
 Other Resources and User Manual**](./docs/11_other_resources.md)
   * User manual for robot's construction and operation.
   * Summarized documentation and additional relevant resources and materials.
+  * Evolution and improvements made within the versions of the robot.

 ---